 Over some time, the number of Educational Assistants working in Alberta schools has increased dramatically.
 Educational Assistants (EA), also known as Teaching Assistants (TA) play a vital role in classrooms working alongside teachers in elementary, secondary, post-secondary and even adult education settings.
 Like most careers, becoming an EA offers its own unique rewards and involves completing an Education Assistant Diploma.
 Read on to learn more about some pros if you are considering a career as an EA.

-Meaningful Work – As an EA, your duties will vary depending on the type of school and level of education you are working with.
+As an EA, your duties will vary depending on the type of school and level of education you are working with.
 Regardless, you will help change lives of whomever you interact with because they will benefit from your guidance – and that support can greatly impact their academic achievement which then affects their confidence and happiness.

 Although most are comfortable with just becoming an EA, many people take advantage of becoming an EA so that they can further develop their skills and gain the experience needed to become a qualified teacher.
 Some universities will grant recognition of prior learning for documented teaching assistant experience.
 The Students - EA`s usually work with the same students every day for the year.
 That close bond that`s developed between the educator and the student is rewarding enough.
 Regardless of your students’ age, seeing them grow academically and achieving their goals is wonderful thing to experience as an educator.